 Depending on how the flooring is manufactured, you have your choice of colors and styles.

-Solid floors are just that – long pieces of eucalyptus are milled into flooring planks.
-These are nowhere near as hard as strand woven eucalyptus.
-Both options are uniquely beautiful.
+Solid floors are just that – long pieces of eucalyptus milled into flooring planks.
+These are nowhere near as hard as strand woven eucalyptus, but both options are uniquely beautiful.

-is created by cutting the Eucalyptus into random-sized strips and then pressing them together using extreme force and specialized adhesives.
+Strand woven Eucalyptus flooring is created by cutting the Eucalyptus into random-sized strips and then pressing them together using extreme heat, pressure, and specialized adhesives.
 This process creates flooring that is twice as hard as oak.

 How to Clean and Maintain Your Eucalyptus Floors